10 Top-Rated Hiking Trails near Las Vegas, NV

 More Related Outdoor Articles on PlanetWare.com

-Hiking Boots we Love: To hike with confidence through rugged terrain you need a good pair of hiking boots.
-If it's time to upgrade your most important piece of hiking gear, see our articles on the Best Women's Hiking Boots of 2019 and the Best Men's Hiking Boots of 2019.
+Hiking Boots We Love: To hike with confidence through rugged terrain, you need a good pair of hiking boots.
+If it's time to upgrade your most important piece of hiking gear, see our articles on the Best Women's Hiking Boots and the Best Men's Hiking Boots.

 Hiking is just one way to enjoy the areas around Las Vegas.
 If you want to give the legs a break and do a scenic drive or visit nearby attractions, see our pieces on the best day trips from Las Vegas and top-rated tourist attractions in Nevada.